john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 I failed.
 It hurt.
 Fortunately, only my resource was wasted by such impractical project.
 Been standing still a period of time.
 Later one day, in a playground, someone reminded me of the voice control game making again.

 With the terrible experience, I won't challenge the general market again.
 After doing some research, the target was set to "voice control action game" that's rarely seen on mobile market.
-And it's very convenient, I can take advantage of the built in microphone provided by mobile phones!
+And it's very convenient, I can take advantage of the built-in microphone provided by mobile phones!

 # Capability Analysis